ANCIENT AVATARS, THE ORIGINAL BOOK OF SHADOWS.

 IS THERE SUCH THING AS GYPSY SPELL?

 The answer is yes and no. Yes because the Mantras chanted today by Buddhists are the Sanskrit mantras of the Romany Gypsy people.
-If you read page 1 then you are aware that Sans-krit is the native language of the Romany, Gypsy people, and still in use today, it is not Indian, not a dead language, neither used for religious purposes only.
+If you read page 1 then you are aware that Sans-krit is the native language of the Phoenicians, known today as Romany, Gypsy people, and still in use today, it is not Indian, not a dead language, neither used for religious purposes only.

 Mantras, which is vocalizing certain sentences in Sanskrit can affect your psyche, and they are specific about how you pronounce it.
 However it can never be used as spells, it is used for worship.
 Sanskrit language allows you to communicate with the universe.
 The sacred symbols, whose resonance in the archetypal levels of the human psyche can cause spiritual change and expand consciousness beyond the confines of mundane reality.
 However, the original pronunciation is lost with the enslavement of the Romany people twenty-five thousand years ago in Greece and without the right vocalization Mantras don't work.